RedisLabs/redislabs-docs/content/rs/clusters/configure/rack-zone-awareness.md

 ## Enable database rack-zone awareness

-Before you can enable rack-zone awareness for a database, you must [set up rack-zone awareness](#set-up-rack-zone-awareness) for the cluster and its nodes.
+Before you can enable rack-zone awareness for a database, you must configure rack-zone awareness for the cluster and its nodes.
+For more information, see [set up rack-zone awareness](#set-up-rack-zone-awareness).

-You can use the admin console to enable rack-zone awareness for a database:
+To enable rack-zone awareness for a database, in the admin console:

 1. From **create database** (for [new databases]({{<relref "/rs/databases/create">}})) or **database** > **configuration** (for existing databases), make sure **Replication** is enabled.